neckerio/cautious_guacamole/README.md

 - Here are some points
 - these ones are dashes
-- not sure if I have to do it on all of them so i will try extra text here to see if this works indented below
+- not sure if I have to do it on all of them (I do)

 1. i hear that numbers work too